Persona: Trinity Soul: Outsiders

 Another member of the Outsiders, the only female member.
 Saki appears calm and quiet, and she moves quickly while fighting.
 She has an affection for Tōma.
 Similar to Yūji, she lost her Persona after her defeat by Shin, but before that her Persona had actually been taken in by Sōtarō's Persona.
 Afterwards she was seen in a mysterious device that reattachs her Persona.
 She appears in Naganomori Gakuen High School as transfer student named Mayuri Yamazaki, which could be her real identity.
 The strange incidents in school were caused by her half-berserk Persona due to overdosage of the drug.
 Interested in the Persona ability of Jun, she decides to keep going to school.
-Saki laters kidnaps Yuki, in Jun's body, and activates Kanaru's persona.
+Saki later kidnaps Yuki, in Jun's body, and activates Kanaru's persona.
 Killed in episode 22.